grey-fish/grey-fish.github.io/Bandit/Level18.md

 <br/>
 ## Solution
 This seems interesting.
-As stated above, when we login using our creentials, we are immediately logged out.
+As stated above, when we login using our credentials, we are immediately logged out.

+We can solve this level by providing a <u>command</u> while logging in via SSH

+From the Docs:
+>